MateusZ36/StarFind/readme.md

 npm run watch
 ```

+You can install the app by visiting [this link](https://mateusz36.github.io/StarFind/) and clicking on the URL, or directly via this link on your browser: `alt1://addapp/https://mateusz36.github.io/StarFind/appconfig.json`.

 You can open `./dist/index.html` in your browser and it will give some basic functionality based one pasted images.

 You can also open it in the Alt1 browser and click the `add app` button that appears to get some basic alt1 functionality.